I'm Going to Tell You a Secret (album): Background and release

 I'm Going to Tell You a Secret the album was released on June 20, 2006, in a two-disc format, a CD with 14 songs from the show and a DVD with the documentary film.
 The album includes the original demo version of "I Love New York", a track later found on her 2005 album Confessions on a Dance Floor in a dance form.
 The track was originally recorded as a rock song before being re-recorded.
 The documentary and the album was also released as digital download to the iTunes Store.
 Originally, Warner Bros. announced that the "American Life" director's cut music video would be included as an extra with the documentary, with the press release also including this information.
 The music video was not included and no reason was given for the omission.

 The DVD was shot in an aspect ratio of 1.78:1 on a single sided, double layered disc, with the image being enhanced for 16×9 televisions.
 The black-and-white visuals had mixed a lot of visual styles according to Jacobson, and had grains and erratic focus.
 The non-concert color sequences followed the same style, but the performance sequences were in high definition.
 Backgrounds were dark and Jacobson noted that the color black appeared taut and full, while the few low-light bits came across well.
 The 5.1 surround sound was mostly utilized during the live performance sequences.
-The live CD consisted of two pre-recorded tracks, "The Beast Within" and "Hollywood".
+The live CD includes two pre-recorded tracks, "The Beast Within" and "Hollywood".
 There are 12 deleted scenes, spanning a total of 15 minutes and 38 seconds; scenes include Madonna on a bike, working with vocal coach Joan Leder, affinity for French and comical sequences featuring Price and musician Steve Sidelnyk.
 The cover was a shot of Madonna from her performance of "Frozen" on the show, and the packaging included a 20-page booklet.